 McKinney Roots is our donation farm.
 Our mission is to supply fresh produce to the food insecure in our community by growing and distributing our produce to local nonprofits, churches, and schools in Collin County.
 McKinney Roots is run by two full time farmers and a dedicated team of volunteers.

-Harvest Seasonal Kitchen was recognized in the 2020 Texas For Nature 20 for their efforts in conservation and sustainability that positively impact Texas’ communities, economic prosperity, and natural resources.
-To expand Harvest’s reach and impact, the restaurant established The Seed Project Foundation which funds educational, agricultural, and community initiatives that support sustainability.
+Harvest Seasonal Kitchen was recognized in both 2019 and 2020 as one of Texans By Nature 20 for our efforts in conservation and sustainability that positively impact our community's economic prosperity and natural resources.
+Part of this recognition was due to the expansion of Harvest’s reach and impact, by establishing the Seed Project Foundation which funds educational, agricultural, and community initiatives that support sustainability.
+For more info, check out this link: https://texanbynature.org/txn20/

 TXN 20 Honoree